 Reports and dashboards

-Reports and dashboards allow for the generation of charts, graphs, and tables that display specific or aggregate campaign and workflow-related metrics.
+Reports and dashboards allow you to generate charts, graphs, and tables that display specific or aggregate campaign and journey-related metrics.
 Iterable hosts these reports, and members can view them as necessary.

 Iterable projects provide various APIs: programmatic interfaces by which clients can interact with some of the project’s data and functionality.
 These APIs require authentication with project-specific API keys provided by the Iterable web app and can be used to do things such as modify contact profiles, save custom events, and trigger campaigns.